-There is has repeat counter REPCNT in the general-purpose timer TMR15/16/17, when an overrun/unerrrun event occurs to the general-purpose timer, the update event will be generated only when the value of the repeat counter is 0.
+There is no repeat counter REPCNT in the basic/general-purpose timer, which means that when the overrun event or underrun event occurs in the basic/general-purpose timer, an update event will be generated directly; while in the general-purpose timer, because of the existence of the repeat counter, when an overrun/unerrrun event occurs to the general-purpose timer, the update event will be generated only when the value of the repeat counter is 0.

-For example, if the general-purpose timer TMR15/16/17 needs to generate an update event when an overrun/underrun event occurs, the value of the repeat counter should be set to 0.
+For example, if the general-purpose timer needs to generate an update event when an overrun/underrun event occurs, the value of the repeat counter should be set to 0.